 The multimodal center was developed by the Illinois Department of Transportation (Illinois DOT) in conjunction with the city and MCT.
 Constructed of reddish brown brick and large expanses of glass that allow in ample natural light, it also features a clock tower.
 Customers waiting for the train or local bus may take advantage of complimentary Wi-Fi or enjoy an exhibit tracing the area’s rich railroad history.

 Constructed on the former Robert Wadlow Golf Course north of the city center, the multimodal center is easily accessible from regional highways.
 At approximately 9,000 square feet, it is ten times larger than the former station, a 1928 Chicago and Alton Railroad depot located about two miles to the southeast.
 According to city plans, the golf course property will be transformed into a new mixed-use center to include housing, commercial, office and cultural spaces; a portion of the site has also been designated as green space.

-The facility was built using $7.4 million in federal funding awarded to Illinois DOT, augmented by $13.85 million awarded to the city and MCT through the U.S. Department of Transportation’s Transportation Investments Generating Economic Recovery (TIGER) program.
+The $14.4 million facility was built using federal funding awarded to Illinois DOT, augmented by $13.85 million awarded to the city and MCT through the U.S. Department of Transportation’s Transportation Investments Generating Economic Recovery (TIGER) program.
 MCT, the city and the state also contributed project funds.

 Under the Federal Railroad Administration’s High-Speed Intercity Passenger Rail (HSIPR) program, the state of Illinois received $1.2 billion to improve the Chicago-St. Louis rail corridor and reduce travel times.
 When completed in 2018, the upgraded line is expected to present an even stronger transportation alternative for drivers along the congested Interstate 55 corridor.